My Work

 Website

 I am the faculty lead for the Georgia Outreach Team for Space (GOT Space).
 Our team consists of undergraduate and graduate ambassadors from Georgia State University, Georgia Tech, and Kennesaw State University.
 Since the founding in 2018, we have impacted ~10,000 K-12 students in 40 unique schools across 6 Atlanta districts (and still counting!).
 We proudly continue to be partnered with and funded by the Georgia Space Grant Consortium.
+Click on the image above for more information or to submit a request to our team!

 Talks